Queen Elizabeth II Dies Aged 96 - UrduPoint

 "None of us will live forever," she told world leaders attending a UN climate change summit soon afterwards, urging them to leave a legacy for generations to come.

-One of her last decisive acts was to settle an unanswered question for the succession, giving her blessing for Charles' second wife, Camilla, to be called "queen consort".
+One of her last decisive acts was to settle an unanswered question for the succession, giving her blessing for Charles's second wife, Camilla, to be called "queen consort".